minio/operator/docs/env-variables.md

 # Operator environment variables

-Operator behavior can be customized using environment variables in the `minio-operator` deployment, here is a list available environment variables to set:
+Operator behavior can be customized using environment variables in the `minio-operator` deployment.
+Here is a list of the available environment variables:

 | Variable Name | Description                                                                                                                                                                  | Possible values         | default                       |
 | --- |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------|-------------------------------|